 identify any applicable graywater discharge piping, system components and area(s) of distribution;

+identify landfill diversion verification requirement that the landscape contractor shall be required to submit in Appendix C Certificate of Completion.

 contain the following statement: “I have complied with the criteria of the ordinance and applied them for the efficient use of water in the landscape design plan”; and

 bear the signature of a licensed landscape architect, licensed landscape contractor, or any other person authorized to design a landscape.
 (See Sections 5500.1, 5615, 5641, 5641.1, 5641.2, 5641.3, 5641.4, 5641.5, 5641.6, 6701, 7027.5 of the Business and Professions Code, Section 832.27 of Title 16 of the California Code of Regulations, and Section 6721 of the Food and Agriculture Code.)